 Observed heterozygosity Ho, calculated as the mean number of heterozygous loci per individual per locus.

-Standard F-statistics are calculated as Cockerham (1969)’s θ statistics, using 1) the classic method-of-moments estimator of Weir and Cockerham (1984) and/or 2) the unequal sample-size generalization and extensions from Weir and Hill (2002).
+RangeShifter estimates standard F-statistics as Cockerham (1969)’s θ statistics, using 1) the classic method-of-moments estimator of Weir and Cockerham (1984) and/or 2) the unequal sample-size generalization and extensions from Weir and Hill (2002).